rasmusfreund/bioinf-prog-course/weekly_notes/week04.md

 - Iteration over values
 - Testing your code
+- Working with files

+Also read through the programming project: Translating open reading frames

 ### Lectures
 In the first lecture, I will talk about iteration.

-In the first lecture, I will also talk about how you can test your code.
+In the first lecture, I will also talk about how you can test your code and about how your code can interact with files on your computer.

-In the second lecture, I will talk about how to create simple data structures.
+In the second lecture, I will talk about how to do the first programming project.

-### BP Exercises
-The topics for this week are objects, methods, strings, lists, and dictionaries.
-You are meant to complete all the exercises in the curriculum from last week.
-Do what you can at home and do the rest at the TA session.

-Only the MM classes have their exercises this week.
-The MO classes will do the same exercises next week.

-### AP Exercises
+### Exercises
-The topics for this week are objects, methods, strings, lists, and dictionaries.
+The topics for this week are objects, methods, strings, lists, tuples, and dictionaries.
 You are meant to complete all the exercises in the curriculum from last week.
 Do what you can at home and do the rest at the TA session.